Introducing the Age-Friendly Network

-AARP works with local officials and partner organizations around the country to identify communities for membership in the Age-Friendly Network.
-(See article “AARP Age-Friendly Communities Selection Criteria” for details.)
-AARP then facilitates the community's enrollment and guides its representatives through the network’s implementation and assessment process.
+AARP works with local officials and partner organizations around the country to identify communities for membership in the age-friendly network.
+AARP facilitates the community's enrollment and guides its representatives through the network’s implementation and assessment process.

 The program emphasizes both the built and the social environment, and helps refine what it means for AARP to have a community presence.
-The AARP Network of Age-Friendly Communities program is a tool that can be used by AARP staff and others to help local leaders prepare and ultimately change their communities to become great places for everyone to live.
+The AARP Network of Age-Friendly States and Communities program is a tool that can be used by AARP staff and others to help local leaders prepare and ultimately change their communities to become great places for everyone to live.

 Page updated September 2019